farkinga/copypasta/_posts/2023-12-01-lane-should-be-mine.md

+---
+layout:     post
-# That Lane should be Mine
+title:      That Lane should be Mine
+---

 I do understand the longing for a roadway unimpeded by other self-similar vehicles.